Check other networks

 Three’s first foray into 5G has been to introduce a home broadband service using Huawei’s 5G CPE Pro router, which is also being used by Vodafone for its home 5G offering.

-At present Three’s service is only limited to a handful of London areas - Camden, Camberwell, Southwark, Tower Hamlets, Hackney and Islington - but we’re expecting this to increase fairly rapidly as it opens up 5G services elsewhere but Three hasn't confirmed more areas of coverage as yet.
+At present Three’s service is only limited to a handful of London areas - Camden, Camberwell, Southwark, Tower Hamlets, Hackney and Islington - we’re expecting this to increase fairly rapidly as it opens up 5G services elsewhere but Three hasn't confirmed more areas of coverage as yet.

 The use of Huawei equipment in your home really isn't a problem.
 If you've had 4G broadband before, or used a separate portable hotspot that wasn't on your phone, chances are that device was made by Huawei, too.